overide/project-bookmark/README.md

 # Bookmark
-It is a webapp which will let you save/bookmark images from different website to your account and share with your followers
+It is a webapp which will let you save/bookmark images from different websites to your account and share them with your followers

 ## Apps
 Following apps are installed in project -